-Executive Director Mac Levine, MPH, founded Concrete Safaris in 2008 with 16 East Harlem children, growing the organization to serve 1,200 young people annually in 2012.
-She has worked with City Surfers (ages 7 -12) to transform over an acre of exterior space within Washington and Jefferson Houses into beautiful, edible gardens, and helped them achieve their dreams of exercising outdoors 5-days per week in their backyards, as well as managed the organization's replication.
-She has presented workshops and lectures at the 2013 Just Food Conference, the American Community Gardening Association's 2011 National Conference, New York University’s Community Nutrition and Social Entrepreneurship courses, YouthBridge-NY, and NY Roadrunners.
-Mac was a member of NYC Strategic Alliance for Health and a Subcommittee member of Mount Sinai’s Communities IMPACT Diabetes Center, and is a member of Go Green East Harlem.
+Executive Director Mac Levine, MPH, founded Concrete Safaris in 2008 with 16 East Harlem children, growing the organization to serve over 1,500 young people annually in 2013.
 She earned a masters in public health from Columbia University’s Mailman School of Public Health in the Built Environment Track, where she won the John and Kathleen Gorman Public Health Humanitarian Award.
 Her thesis "Applications of the California Children's Outdoor Bill of Rights at an East Harlem Public Housing Project," was nominated for a school-wide award.
 Mac also graduated cum laude from Northeastern University with a bachelors in music industry and a minor in sociology.
-She is a member of Go Green East Harlem and the Giraffe Path/ Trails Committee and the Hike the Heights Planning Committee at City Life is Moving Bodies (CLIMB) and an active Senior Fellow at the Environmental Leadership Program, a graduate of the National Outdoor Leadership School, and a Master Composter.
+She is a member of Go Green East Harlem and the Giraffe Path/ Trails Committee and the Hike the Heights Planning Committee at City Life is Moving Bodies (CLIMB) and a Senior Fellow at the Environmental Leadership Program, a graduate of the National Outdoor Leadership School, and a Master Composter.
 She has presented workshops and lectures at the 2013 Just Food Conference, the American Community Gardening Association's 2011 National Conference, NYU’s Community Nutrition and Social Entrepreneurship courses, and Northeastern University's Entrepreneurship courses.
 Her fitness articles, adventure essays, and photos have been published in magazines, such as Billboard and Bust.
 She has been featured on WABC Radio and News Channel 12 Westchester, and in amNewYork, Assisted Housing Management Insider, Columbia Public Health Magazine, New York Daily News, The New York Times' Blog, Shape, New Yorkers for Parks' E-Newsletter, SELF Magazine, and USA Today.
 An avid inline skater, skier, swimmer, and hiker, Mac currently SUPs (stand-up paddleboard) 4-5 days per week year-round.
 On a 10-day journey in June 2014, she became the first solo female to stand-up paddleboard 138.57-miles without on-water assistance from Albany to Manhattan.